+The following authors:

-The following authors Vishwa Nath Khajuria, Narayan Mishra, Balkrishan Shastri, Shiv Nath.
-Shyam Lal Sharma, Lakshmi Narayan, D.C.
-Prashant, Ved Ghai, Kunwai
+Vishwa Nath Khajuria, Narayan Mishra, Balkrishan Shastri, Shiv Nath, Shyam Lal Sharma, Lakshmi Narayan, D.C.
+Prashant, Ved Ghai, Kunwar Viyogi.

+ENGLISH

-ENGLISH The syllabus consists of two papers, designed to test a first-hand and critical reading of texts prescribed from the following periods in English Literature :
+The syllabus consists of two papers, designed to test a first-hand and critical reading of texts prescribed from the following periods in English Literature : Paper I: 1600-1900 and Paper II: 1900-1990.

-1600-1900 and Paper II: 1900-1990.
-There will be two compulsory questions in each paper: a) A short-notes question related to the topics for general study, and b) A critical analysis of UNSEEN passages both in prose and vers ics and movements: The Renaissance : Elizabethan and Jaco bean Drama: Metaphysical Poetry: The Epic and the Mock-epic; Neo-classicism; Satire; The Romantic Movement; The Rise of the Novel; The Victorian Age.
+There will be two compulsory questions in each paper : a) A short-notes question related to the topics for general study, and b) A critical analysis of UNSEEN passages both in prose and verse.

 Answers must be written in English.
 Texts for detailed study are listed below.
-Candidates will also be required to show adequate knowledge of the following topwww.employmentnews.gov.in
+Candidates will also be required to show adequate knowledge of the following topics and movements: